matejak/argbash/doc/guide.rst

   bin/argbash.sh myfile.m4 -o myfile.sh

-to either get a script that should work, or a file that you include in your script.
+to either get a script that should just work, or a file that you include in your script.

 Argbash API
 -----------